 5.3.20.3 Requirements for UE in an SNPN

-If the UE is operating in SNPN access mode, the UE shall maintain, for each of the entries in the "list of subscriber data":
+If the UE is operating in SNPN access mode, the UE shall maintain, for each of the entries in the "list of subscriber data", a number of SNPN-specific attempt counters and SNPN-specific event counters.
+The UE shall use one of the 2 following implementation options:

+Option 1:

+For each SNPN, the UE implements the 6 SNPN-specific attempt counters, 3 for 3GPP access and 3 for non-3GPP access, as specified below in the present specification and in 3GPP TS 23.122 [5].

+Option 2:

+For each SNPN, the UE implements 2 SNPN-specific attempt counters only: 1 for 3GPP access and 1 for non-3GPP access;

+whenever the present specification or 3GPP TS 23.122 [5] refers to the SNPN-specific attempt counter for 5GMM cause #74 via 3GPP access, SNPN-specific attempt counter for 5GMM cause #75 via 3GPP access, or SNPN-specific N1 mode attempt counter for 3GPP access, the UE shall implement the respective requirement for the SNPN-specific attempt counter for 3GPP access; and

+whenever the present specification or 3GPP TS 23.122 [5] refers to the SNPN-specific attempt counter for 5GMM cause #74 via non-3GPP access, SNPN-specific attempt counter for 5GMM cause #75 via non-3GPP access, or SNPN-specific N1 mode attempt counter for non-3GPP access, the UE shall implement the respective requirement for the SNPN-specific attempt counter for non-3GPP access.

+The following SNPN-specific attempt counters and SNPN-specific event counters are associated with each entry in the "list of subscriber data":

-- one SNPN-specific attempt counter for 3GPP access, if the UE supports accessing SNPN services via a PLMN.
+- one SNPN-specific attempt counter for 5GMM cause #74 via 3GPP access, if the UE supports accessing SNPN services via a PLMN.
 The counter is applicable to access attempts via 3GPP access only;

-- one SNPN-specific attempt counter for non-3GPP access.
+- one SNPN-specific attempt counter for 5GMM cause #74 via non-3GPP access.
 The counter is applicable in case of accessing SNPN services via a PLMN only;

+- one SNPN-specific attempt counter for 5GMM cause #75 via 3GPP access.
+The counter is applicable to access attempts via 3GPP access only;

+- one SNPN-specific attempt counter for 5GMM cause #75 via non-3GPP access.
+The counter is applicable in case of accessing SNPN services via a PLMN only;

+- one SNPN-specific N1 mode attempt counter for 3GPP access.
+The counter is applicable to access attempts via 3GPP access only;

+- one SNPN-specific N1 mode attempt counter for non-3GPP access.
+The counter is applicable in case of accessing SNPN services via a PLMN only;

 - one counter for "the entry for the current SNPN considered invalid for 3GPP access" events, if the UE supports accessing SNPN services via a PLMN; and

 - one counter for "the entry for the current SNPN considered invalid for non-3GPP access" events.
 The counter is applicable in case of accessing SNPN services via a PLMN only.

-NOTE 1: The term "non-3GPP access" used in the counter for "SNPN-specific attempt counter for non-3GPP access" events and the counter for "the entry for the current SNPN considered invalid for non-3GPP access" events, is used to express access to SNPN services via a PLMN.
+NOTE 1: The term "non-3GPP access" used in the "SNPN-specific attempt counter for 5GMM cause #74 via non-3GPP access", "SNPN-specific attempt counter for 5GMM cause #75 via non-3GPP access", "SNPN-specific N1 mode attempt counter for non-3GPP access", and the counter for "the entry for the current SNPN considered invalid for non-3GPP access" events, is used to express access to SNPN services via a PLMN.